na-na-hi/renget/archive/brap.md

 Before you hit the generate button, we need to select all the appropriate settings to get the best quality images.
 The settings I use are below and I advise you to copy them.

 **Sampler:** DPM++ 3M SDE Karras (DPM++ 2M Karras also works well) **Hires Fix:** Enable Hires Fix.
 Set Upscaler to None.
 Hires steps to 0.
 Denoising Strength to 0.4.
-Upscale by 1.5.
+Upscale by 2 (It may take a while.
+Upscaling by 1.5 is faster but the image may be more prone to errors.)
 **Refiner:** Do not use.
 **Width and Height:** For square images do 768x768.
 For portrait images do 512x768 and for landscape images 768x512.
 **Batch Count and Batch Size:** Batch count is however many images you want to generate with that one prompt, it is rare that you'll get the perfect image first try so I always recommend generating multiple images.
 I always keep Batch Size to 1 because it always makes generation take longer if I increase it.